AdamRuddGH/wordpress-backup/README.md

 ## Setting up a clean wordpress environment from scratch with Backups

-Use case
+**Use case**
-- You're about to spin up a docker container for local development and want a simple backup service
+- [x] You're about to spin up a docker container for local development and want a simple backup service
-- You're looking at migrating from a manual backup process from docker volumes
+- [x] You're looking at migrating from a manual backup process from docker volumes

 *Step 1*: Use the cookie-cutter [wordpress quickstart](https://github.com/angelo-v/wordpress-backup-quickstart) that Angelo-v has already supplied

 This quickstart will get you up and running relatively quickly.
 Sync to a new directory and update the env files.

-Optional 1: you may want to mess with the network links, and define a port for wordpress acccess on localhost if you're not interested in a virtual host
+**Optional 1:** you may want to mess with the network links, and define a port for wordpress acccess on localhost if you're **not** interested in a virtual host

     ...
     mysql:
      networks:
         - <a_group_network_name>
     ...
+    wordpress:
+     networks:
+        - group_network
+    ...
+    backup:
+     networks:
+        - group_network
+    ...
+    networks:
+     group_network:
+    ...

-Optional 2: You want to see action immediately on localhost
+**Optional 2:** You want to see action immediately on localhost

     ...
     wordpress:
      ...
      ports:
       - "127.0.0.1:8080:80"
      ...
     ...